jvde-github/AIS-catcher/README.md

 ```
 Where ``secret-key`` should be your password and ``callsign`` your callsign.
 The ``PROTOCOL`` setting instructs AIS-catcher to submit JSON in a form that is accepted by APRS.fi which is a multi-form HTTP message.

-Aanother example of this HTTP feed functionality is to provide data to [Chaos Consulting](https://adsb.chaos-consulting.de/map/) without the need to install any additional scripts.
+Another example of this HTTP feed functionality is to provide data to [Chaos Consulting](https://adsb.chaos-consulting.de/map/) without the need to install any additional scripts.
 The Chaos Consulting server has been set up so that it can read the AIS-catcher JSON format as per above:
 ```console
 AIS-catcher -H https://ais.chaos-consulting.de/shipin/index.php USERPWD Station:Password GZIP on INTERVAL 5
 ```